cyberphantom52/DSA_Vault/Algorithms/Floyd’s Cycle Detection Algorithm.md

 tag: algorithm
 aliases: Hare and Tortoise Algorithm, Fast and Slow Pointer Algorithm
 ---
-Floyd’s Cycle detection algorithm or Hair Tortoise algorithm is used to detect if there is a cycle in a [[linked list]] and what is the starting point.
+Floyd’s Cycle detection algorithm or Hair Tortoise algorithm is used to detect if there is a cycle in a [[Linked List]] and what is the starting point.

 ## Code Example
 ```cpp